thacherT1D/webdevstuff/How_the_Web_Works/Web_Request_Response_Cycle.desc.md

 ## What's HTTP?

 **Hypertext** is text that uses hyperlinks to connect the reader to other files that contain hypertext.
 The most popular hypertext format is, of course, the Hypertext Markup Language, better known as HTML.
-The approximately 4.6 billion HTML pages, all connected together via hyperlinks, form the underlying structure of the known World Wide Web.
+The approximately 4.6 billion HTML pages, all connected together via hyperlinks, form the underlying structure known as the **World Wide Web**.

-What you probably aren't super familiar with is the Hypertext Transfer Protocol (**HTTP**) which transfers hypertext, as well as other data formats, from one machine to another across the Web.
+But how are those HTML pages, living on production environments scattered on the Internet, transferred to your computer?
+Enter the Hypertext Transfer Protocol (**HTTP**) a protocol that transfers hypertext, as well as other data formats, from one machine to another across the Internet.
 Knowing how HTTP works is essential to being a web developer.

 A client sends the request for information and a server need to be able to read requests that are formatted in a predictable way.
 In the Querystring Parsing exercise, you learned to look at a string and turn it into data.
 Servers use a similar methodology to parse incoming text-based HTTP Requests.
 A client can send a request to an HTTP server and get a response which in most cases is a web page, css file, javascript file, image, etc.